This Website has Insecure Content

 Google Chrome Security Features

-When you surf the web using Google's Chrome browser.
-It may see this warning.
+When you're on the web using Google's Chrome browser.
+It may warn you that a website is insecure.

 'This website has insecure content'. or variants such as 'This webpage is unsafe'

 Chrome has identified some problems on the webpage and is warning you not to enter.

 Recent research shows that 60% of users actually ignore these warnings.

 This may account for why their computers get hacked and stuffed full of viruses.

 Make sure your computer is protected.
 If Chrome displays this warning message.

 Free yourself from potential threats

 Webpages are made using several programming languages including.

 - Hypertext Markup Language (HTML) which defines the structure of the webpage.